Written by Parnall Law Firm reviewed by Bert Parnall Drunk Driving Articles

 The national standard for impairment is a blood alcohol level of .08%.
 However, in addition to this national standard, New Mexico has imposed even stricter limits for drivers under the age of 21 (.02%) and adult drivers of commercial vehicles (.04%).
 Drivers who are believed to be intoxicated or impaired can be compelled to take a breathalyzer test at the scene or have their blood alcohol test performed at a hospital.
 The cost for the test is $85, increased from $65 in 2010, by Senate Bill 32.

 Refusal to submit to breathalyzer or blood alcohol testing carries a substantial penalty: a one-year driver’s license suspension.
 Drivers who wish to dispute these penalties must request a hearing within 10 days of the date of the license suspension.
-The fee for the hearing is $25, or a statement requesting waiver of the fee due to financial hardship.
-Failure to request a hearing will result in license suspension for a full year with no restricted-driving privileges.
+The fee for the hearing is $25, or a statement requesting a waiver of the fee due to financial hardship.
+Failure to request a hearing will result in license suspension for a full year with no restricted driving privileges.

 The stakes are higher for a second or third DWI conviction.
 Driving privileges are suspended for two years for a second offense and three years for a third DWI offense.
 A fine of up to $1,000, community service, and costs for court-ordered screening and treatment may also be imposed, along with jail time of up to 364 days.